yukyhendiawan/import-export-menu/README.txt

 = Is the plugin compatible with all WordPress themes? =

-Yes, the Menu Import & Export plugin is designed to be compatible with all WordPress themes.
+Yes, the Import Export Menu plugin is designed to be compatible with all WordPress themes.
 It works with any theme that supports the WordPress menu system.

 = Can I use this plugin to migrate menus between different WordPress sites? =